f5devcentral/f5-agility-labs-automation/docs/class03/module1/lab01.rst

    .. image:: images/vscode_newfile.jpg

 #.
-Copy the contents of the file ``AS3 Schema Validation`` JSON body and paste
+Copy the contents of the Postman Job ``AS3 Schema Validation`` JSON body and paste
    into VS Code.

 #.
 Save the file to your desktop by selecting ``File -> Save As``.
 Note: make sure to save with a .json
    filename.